amangill-data/pew-survey-analysis/README.md

 ---

 ## Next Steps
-A Jupyter Notebook version of this project is in progress to showcase Python-based data analysis skills.
+A Jupyter Notebook version of this project is in progress to showcase Python based data analysis skills.

 ---